signothecat/tiny-url-sync-js/README.md

 ⚠️ Opening `index.html` directly with `file://` may not work as expected.

-Please run a local development server instead.
+Please run a local development server instead, using npx:

-Using npx:

 ```zsh
 npx serve -s . -l 8000